gcassel/Models/resource-development-and-support-system.md

 #### Notes

 RDSS is shared via https://creativecommons.org/licenses/by/4.0/.
 I intend to release the main version into the public domain as soon as reasonably possible.

+If RDSS works as intended, its **Design** component (and activity) should wane in significance in the development of media networks-- being mostly replaced by spontaneous stigmergic p2p emergent development.